kmugrage/gocd.github.io/_posts/2015-09-01-visibility-is-opportunity.markdown

 You don't know what you don't know.
 ======================

-[Go CD] introduced "timestamps in console logs" in release 15.1.
+[GoCD] introduced "timestamps in console logs" in release 15.1.
 It made build task runtime visible.
 I was not pay attention to the timestamps in the console logs until recently.
 The following screenshot shows an example: